-Department of Mass Communication MASTER OF ARTS IN CONVERGENT MEDIA
+DEPARTMENT OF MASS COMMUNICATION MASTERS OF ARTS IN CONVERGENT MEDIA

 PROGRAM MISSION

 The mission of the Convergent Media Master of Arts degree program is to develop and train media practitioners with qualities and qualifications necessary to succeed in the contemporary media industry.
 This program aims to build multi-tasking production skills in print, video, sound and graphic design.
 To this end, it combines print, broadcast and online technological tools to equip the students to create a coordinated product aimed at an audience capable of accessing all three platforms.